-We are excited to continue the conversations in Zara off stage and into the classroom.
 Below are workshops/lectures we designed as a part of our artist residency at UNC Chapel Hill.
 These topics were identified in collaboration with Dr. Michelle Robinson and created to meet the needs of students in courses about intersectionality, creative writing, and public humanities.
+IIf there is a different theme or research topic you are interested in bringing to your classroom, please let us know and we’ll be happy to brainstorm with you.

 Workshops / lectures